 Peter Kelly says he won’t seek another term as Halifax Mayor in the upcoming municipal elections.
 What does this mean …

-Tags: city hall, election, Mayor, Peter Kelly, politics
+Tags: Council, Halifax, HRM, Mayor, Peter Kelly, politics

 Sometime on or around November 29, three Christmas ghosts visited Halifax Mayor Peter Kelly.
 Through a series of time-travelling vignettes, they showed His Worship the terrible fate that would befall Halifax if he didn’t embrace more open government.

 Or so I assume.
 How else to explain yesterday afternoon’s peculiar press release?
 In it, Peter Kelly explains how it’s his responsibility as Mayor to ensure Halifax’s government is open and transparent.
 “As elected officials, we are responsible to residents and they are, quite rightly, demanding more openness, transparency and accountability in government,” Kelly says.
 “We need to make changes to the way we oversee the public’s business.”

 These are excellent notions, except that they do not at all reflect the level of secrecy Kelly has fostered during his decade as Mayor.
 Under his leadership, Council has held 20+ closed-door meetings per year, making controversial decisions like busting up a peaceful protest on Remembrance Day and voting on corporate sponsorship for the skating Oval on Halifax Common.

 Until yesterday afternoon, Kelly had staunchly defended the practice.
 When I interviewed him in our November 2010 issue, he said: “We’re not unique in having these kinds of meetings.
 Every municipality across the country does it.
 The Province, every week, the cabinet meets and they talk in confidence.”